dcunited001/dcunited001.github.io/_posts/2016-05-13-facets-of-greatness-knowledge-meta-and-epi.md

 > for the inevitable drop in price that your model predicts.
 Boom.
 > Purchase more shares.
 Make more money.
 Simple as that (not really)

-All of this "factor" and "model" bs is very generic, i know.
-But it's very usefull in more than just the stock market.
-Everyone wants to participate in Activity X or Trade Y wants to build a mental model of how it works, especially if they want to participate competitively.
+The references to "factor" and "model" are generic, I know.
+But it's very useful in more than just the stock market.
+Everyone who wants to participate in Activity X or Trade Y will build a mental model of how it works, especially if they want to participate competitively.
 Some of these models are good and some are bad.
 And some people just exhibit irratic behavior.

-But:
+Still, these are crucial to identifying opportunity and mitigating risk in nearly any market, any subject, any skill, any activity:

 #### &#x2605; Understanding what people believe